cahirwpz/mimiker/wiki/docs/onboarding.md

   NetBSD.
 That way we'll be capable to run all programs designed for that system, we already are able to run a few of those.
 Consequence of that is all user header files are the same as NetBSD's.
-* We want kernel to be run on a modern architecture, we started with MIPS32, but currently we are switching to AArch64 (Raspberry Pi 3)
+* we want kernel to be run on a modern architecture, we started with MIPS32, but currently we are switching to AArch64 (Raspberry Pi 3)
-* We love to KISS
+* we love to KISS

 ### More significant tools we use to run system